Bira/octopus-carnival/_drafts/wir-mm-4e-rat.md

 ### Giant Rat (MM)

-Big enough to be a threat all by themselves, giant rats are Small in size!
+Big enough to be a threat all by themselves, giant rats are Small in size, comparable to a halfling.
 They're Level 1 Minion Brutes with a speed of 6 (climb 3) and a basic bite attack that does "minion" damage.
 That's all!

 In practice you'll still want to use a "swarm" of them, only now you're tracking each rat individually.
 They're about equivalent to the classic giant rats of